irshadshalu/irshadshalu.github.io/_posts/2020-02-09-experimenting-with-svelte.md

 ![Svelte Hello World](/assets/svelte-hello-world.png)

-I like it when things just working without having to go on _stackoverflow treasure hunt_ to fix things.
+I like it when things just work without having to go on _stackoverflow treasure hunt_ to fix things.

 Time to learn something solid: https://svelte.dev/tutorial/basics